DCAN-Labs/bids-tryworks/README.md

 There are two methods for installation, the easier of the two requires docker and is the first detailed below:

 #### Docker
-1) obtain source code via:  `git clone https://gitlab.com/Fair_lab/bidsgui2.git`
+1) obtain source code via:  `git clone https://gitlab.com/Fair_lab/bids_tryworks.git`
-2) Copy `bidsgui2/sample.env` to a new `.env` file.
-This is where you'll set up bidsgui2 to work on your specific system
+2) Copy `bids_tryworks/sample.env` to a new `.env` file.
+This is where you'll set up bids_tryworks to work on your specific system
 3) Your config (`.env`) file should appear like this:
 ```
-# code folder var, aka where the top level of bidsgui2 is.
+# code folder var, aka where the top level of bids_tryworks is.
 CODE_FOLDER=
 # Folder containing dicoms to index/convert
 BASE_DICOM_DIR=